tombatron/NReJSON/README.md

 ## Major Changes in Version 4.0

-All deprecated RedisJson commands have been removed.
+- All deprecated RedisJson commands have been removed.

+- Removed ability to associate a JSON object with an index using the `JsonSet` and `JsonSetAsync` methods.

-Changed param array in `JsonArrayAppend` and `JsonArrayAppendAsync` to be an array of type `object`.
+- Changed param array in `JsonArrayAppend` and `JsonArrayAppendAsync` to be an array of type `object`.

+- Changed `jsonScalar` parameter in `JsonArrayIndexOf` and `JsonArrayIndexOfAsync` to be of type `object`.

+- Changed param array in `JsonArrayInsert` and `JsonArrayInsertAsync` to be an array of type `object`.

 ## Major Changes in Version 3.0